lruizap/VideoWatchPlayer/README.md

 Load states (`isLoading`) and basic error handling have been implemented on the frontend to allow the application to correctly handle timeouts when querying the API and handle possible errors in responses.

-## Extra Points

-- The application includes a simple design but can be easily customized with the TailwindCSS classes.
-- You can add advanced controls to the player, such as playback speed and fullscreen, for extra points.

 ## Credits

 Developed as part of a technical test for **VIDEXT**.